Elvis Presley: Death

 Presley's funeral was held at Graceland on August 18.
 Outside the gates, a car crashed into a group of fans, killing two young women and critically injuring a third.
 About 80,000 people lined the processional route to Forest Hill Cemetery, where Presley was buried next to his mother.
-Within a few weeks, "Way Down" topped the country and UK singles chart.
+Within a few weeks, "Way Down" topped the country and UK singles charts.
 After an attempt to steal Presley's body in late August, the remains of both Presley and his mother were exhumed and reburied in Graceland's Meditation Garden on October 2.

 Cause of death

 While an autopsy, undertaken the same day Presley died, was still in progress, Memphis medical examiner Jerry Francisco announced that the immediate cause of death was cardiac arrest and declared that "drugs played no role in Presley's death".
 In fact, "drug use was heavily implicated" in Presley's death, writes Guralnick.
-The pathologists conducting the autopsy thought it possible, for instance, that he had suffered "anaphylactic shock brought on by the codeine pills he had gotten from his dentist, to which he was known to have had a mild allergy".
+The pathologists conducting the autopsy considered it possible that he had suffered "anaphylactic shock brought on by the codeine pills he had gotten from his dentist, to which he was known to have had a mild allergy".
 Lab reports filed two months later strongly suggested that polypharmacy was the primary cause of death; one reported "fourteen drugs in Elvis' system, ten in significant quantity".
 In 1979, forensic pathologist Cyril Wecht reviewed the reports and concluded that a combination of depressants had resulted in Presley's accidental death.
 Forensic historian and pathologist Michael Baden viewed the situation as complicated: "Elvis had an enlarged heart for a long time.
 That, together with his drug habit, caused his death.
 But he was difficult to diagnose; it was a judgment call."